Fade BG Image

 "What do we do?
 Should we just keep the water flowing?"

-"Finally!
+"It's finally time!
 Here we go, [Big Ball]!"

 Rokuko gleefully operated the monitor, and the room storing the [Big Ball]—installed in the ceiling—was unlocked.